Process Solenoid valves

 A typical application of a pilot operated solenoid valve with assisted lift would be within a diesel fuel supply.
 Generally, diesel fuel is supplied from a header tank, meaning that the fuel may not be at a sufficient pressure to operate a standard pilot operated valve.
 This is where an assisted lift pilot operated solenoid valve should be used.
 It is recommended that Viton seals should be used for this application.

-This valve could also be used in low pressure water system, or a system where pressures fluctuate and may drop to zero.
+This valve is also suitable in a low-pressure water system, or a system where pressures fluctuate and may drop to zero.
 Or a system where back pressure can increase resulting in a very low-pressure differential across the valve.
 As mentioned before this valve does not require a pressure differential to operate.

 The average response time of this valve is 50÷500 ms.

-Optional features that can be added to V-Flow Solutions solenoid valves:
+Optional features for V-Flow Solutions process solenoid valves:

 Normally closed direct acting and pilot operated solenoid valves can be supplied with a manual override which allows the valves to be opened independent of electrical current.